AlexandrePellereau/woswaria/README.md

 # Woswaria

-This is all the plugin I created.
+This is all the plugins I created.
 It's mainly for a Minecraft server.